maylad31/dspy-phi3/README.md

 Please star this repo and connect with me on linkedin if you have an intersting project/common interests. https://www.linkedin.com/in/mayankladdha31/

 I recently tested DSPy with phi3, aiming to use COPRO to refine the prompt instructions and achieve the best score.
+I intentionally did not use assertions.

 Here’s what I liked: